Jayampathy Wickramaratne

 Jayampathy Wickramaratne, PC is a Sri Lankan lawyer and politician.
-He was a national list member representing the United National Party in the Parliament.
-A former Director of Programs of the Institute of Constitutional Studies in Colombo, he has served as a Senior Adviser to the Ministry of Constitutional Affairs and was a member of the Sri Lankan Law Commission.
+He was a national list member representing the United Left Front in the 2015 Parliament.
+A former director of Programs of the Institute of Constitutional Studies in Colombo, he has served as a Senior Adviser to the Ministry of Constitutional Affairs and was a member of the Sri Lankan Law Commission.

-He entered parliament in 2015 General Election from the National List of the United National Party.
-He was also appointed as the Parliamentary Secretary to the Prime Minister Ranil Wickramasinghe.
+He entered parliament in 2015 General Election from the National List of the United National Front for Good Governance (UNFGG) coalition representing the United Left Front.
+He was also appointed as the Parliamentary Secretary to the Prime Minister to be in charge of the Constitutional Assembly process during the Yahapalana (Good Governance) government.

-Wickramaratne the key person behind the proposed 2018 constitution of Sri Lanka.
+Wickramaratne was the key person behind the proposed 2018 constitution of Sri Lanka.